redhat-cop/automate-tower-ha-dr/README.md

 - **only the Ansible Tower bundled installer is supported**

-- **For replicas, upgrades from Tower versions < 3.6 to Tower versions >= 3.6 will result postgres 9.6 being uninstalled and postgres 10 installed.
-The postgres instance and data on the replicas will not be migrated/updated**
+- **Upgrading Tower from versions < 3.6 to Tower versions >= 3.6 will uninstall PostgreSQL 9.6 and install PostgreSQL 10.
+This HA Toolkit will not migrate/update any PostgreSQL replicas.
+As a result of the mismatched PostgreSQL versions, replication of the database may cease to function.**

 - Ansible control machine (RHEL 8 or CentOS 8) available and configured with *Ansible 2.9+*